“If Brexit occurs there will almost inevitably be a period of uncertainty, and uncertainty is what we can’t cope with.”

 Brexit: Strategic Implications for HR

-The way Brexit will impact your organisation will vary depending on your industry and how the divorce bill negotiations play out.
+The way Brexit will impact your organization will vary depending on your industry and how the divorce bill negotiations play out.
 Worker shortages, a potential brain drain, and rapid shifts in talent requirements due to relocation are all important considerations for many HR teams.

 Indeed, HR can get ahead of these changes by leading the charge on workforce planning, a role typically reserved for finance.
 At the end of the day, when recruitment strategies fail, skills gaps widen, and talent shortages start impacting the business, it is HR–not Finance–that carries the burden.